dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-tips.md

 - Command-P or Control-P to see command palette
 - Hold Option-click-on-an-area to select multiple lines and perform a multi-edit.
 You can also press Command-E to perform this operation on the command line.
 - Press Fn-F1 to view a list of the other editor shortcuts
-- Command-Enter or Control-Enter to Preview
+-  Command-Enter or Control-Enter to Preview your code
 - Command-Shift-Enter or Control-Shift-Enter to Compile
 - Highlight a portion of code and use the above shortcuts to Preview or Compile code
 - Enter two underscores (__) in the IDE to reveal a list of dbt functions